GOV.UK Notify is built for the needs of government services. It has processes in place to:

 - a text message code that Notify sends to your phone

-If receiving text messages at work is a problem for your team, contact us about using an email link instead.
+If signing in with a text message is a problem for your team, contact us to find out about using an email link instead.

 Information risk management

 Our approach to information risk management follows National Cyber Security Centre (NCSC) guidance.
 It assesses:

 - how Notify is built